yac033/CSE110/index.md

 > "Meow meow meow meeeeowwwwwww" ("Give me fooood")

 ### As a programmer
-I want to creat something cool and maybe I want to creat something that can help with homeless cats :sob: maybe helpping them to get a forever home :heart: and so far the best program i ever wrote is
+I want to creat something cool and maybe I want to creat something that can help with homeless cats :sob: maybe helpping them to get a forever home :heart: and so far the best program I have ever wrote is
 ```
+    void main (){
-    cout << " Hello World";
+        cout << "Hello World";
+    }
 ```